digitalica/skydivekompasroosweb/README.md

 # Skydive Kompasroos

 Provides an overview what parachutes are suitable (or not), based on experience of the jumper.
 The regulations for assessing the level of experience differ per country.
 A limited number of countries in West-Europe is currently supported.

----

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts